Office Timeline Pro+ is here!

 Select the Insert tab and click on the SmartArt button in the Illustrations section.

 Once Word has generated your basic timeline, open the Text Pane by clicking on whichever of the two areas bordered in the image below.
-You’ll find that it makes it much easier to update the default graphic than entering your data directly in the input fields on the timeline.
+You’ll find that updating the default graphic is much easier this way than entering your data directly in the input fields on the timeline.

 Enter your milestone dates and descriptions inside the Text Pane - the graphic will be automatically updated.
 To show a milestone’s date below or above its description, you can insert a line break using Shift + Enter.

 Note: Since Word is not able to automatically calculate time intervals between milestone dates, your milestones will be placed at equal distances on the timeline regardless of the number of days between them.
 You have the option of manually dragging them closer or farther from one another, but the graphic will get distorted as you add more items.
 This is why we recommend leaving them as they are.